This article has links to products and services we love, which we may make commission from.

 Animals on the NC500

-This route is rugged which means you will not only be sharing the road with locals but also wildlife.
+This route is rugged, so you will be sharing the road with locals and wildlife.

 Expect to see sheep, deer, cows, Heilan coos if you look hard, and puffins if you do the Handa Island day trip.